rubymonsters/webapps-for-beginners/source/09-sinatra/03-hello_world.md

 That was easy, wasn't it.

-Sinatra uses Rack under the hood, but it deals with the nitty gritty details of looking at the `REQUEST_METHOD` and `REQUEST_PATH` for you.
+If you've read the chapters about [Rack](/rack.html)): Sinatra uses Rack under the hood, but it deals with the nitty gritty details of looking at the `REQUEST_METHOD` and `REQUEST_PATH` for you.

 It allows you to use the methods `get`, `post`, `put`, and `delete` with a path argument, and simply specify a block that will be called whenever a